growdigital/growdigital.org/src/posts/170929-technology-doesnt-matter-process-does.md

 layout: post.hbs
 collections: posts
 draft: false
-desc: I don’t want to get all agnostic on your ass but really what you’re doing is more important than how you’re doing
+excerpt: I don’t want to get all agnostic on your ass but really what you’re doing is more important than how you’re doing

 ---